JohnCorby/Joshua/README.md

-This should make it very expansive, since C has been around so long that there are many many compilers for it targetting different architectures.
+This should make it very expansive, since C has been around so long that there are many many compilers for it targeting different architectures.

 # But there are already a ton of great compiled languages, even ones that expand upon C!
 There have been a good number of extensions to C, like C++ or D.
 However, I come from a Java background and therefore am used to Java syntax.
 The problem I have with these extensions is that they introduce a good number of what I see as oddities in their syntax.
-Also, sometimes the languages can be a bit annoying to use when doing bare-metal programming, since they might require some runtime or an system to support it.
+Also, sometimes the languages can be a bit annoying to use when doing bare-metal programming, since they might require some runtime or a system to support it.

 # Also
 This language is not only meant to stick to (hopefully) easier to read syntax,